Reanalyzing DESI DR1: 4. Percent-Level Cosmological Constraints from Combined Probes and Robust Evidence for the Normal Neutrino Mass Hierarchy: Results

 Whilst stronger improvements may be wrought if one pushes the one-loop bispectrum analysis to smaller scales, we have previously argued that the one-loop EFT bispectrum calculation is not reliable beyond $\kmax=0.16~\hMpc$ (at least for the LRG sample).
 Nevertheless, it is interesting to see how much the nominal constraints could improve if the fit is extended to smaller scales.
 The results of an analysis using $k_{\rm max}^{B_\ell}=0.20~\hMpc$ are shown in Table~\ref{tab:main2} and Fig.~\ref{fig:bisp}.
 We caution that the inferred cosmological parameter constraints are subject to considerable theory-driven systematic error, thus our results are purely illustrative.

-When pushing to $k_{\rm max}^{B_\ell}=0.20~\hMpc$, we find that the errorbars on $\Omega_m$, $H_0$ and $\sigma_8$ improve by $10\%$, $5\%$, and $13\%$, respectively.
-However, these improvements are accompanied by large shifts in the inferred mean values, with $\Delta\Omega_m$, $\Delta H_0$, and $\Delta \sigma_8$ equal to $-0.7\sigma$, $0.7\sigma$, and $-1.4\sigma$, respectively.
+When pushing to $k_{\rm max}^{B_\ell}=0.20~\hMpc$, we find that the errorbars on $\Omega_m$, $H_0$ and $\sigma_8$ improve by $10\%$, $5\%$, and $6\%$, respectively.
+However, these improvements are accompanied by large shifts in the inferred mean values, with $\Delta\Omega_m$, $\Delta H_0$, and $\Delta \sigma_8$ equal to $-0.8\sigma$, $0.6\sigma$, and $-0.8\sigma$, respectively.
+These shifts are much larger than those expected from statistical fluctuations given the small improvements in the error-bars.
 We note that the (theory-systematic-induced) downwards shift of $\Omega_m$ is in the direction favoring dynamical dark energy (which is sourced primarily by the preference of DESI for lower $\Omega_m$ than \textit{Planck}).
 As such, we expect to find more significant biases if we repeat the aggressive bispectrum analyses within the $w_0w_a$CDM model.

-These shifts are much larger than those expected from statistical fluctuations given the small improvements in the error-bar.
-This is clearly seen by comparing the fiducial one-loop bispectrum constraints to the tree-level results: here, the shifts on $\Omega_m$, $H_0$ and $\sigma_8$ are $0.00\sigma$, $0.03\sigma$, and $0.69\sigma$ respectively, which are consistent with the $\lesssim 10\%$ reduction in the error-bars.\footnote{A somewhat larger shift in $\sigma_8$ can be explained, in part, by a small systematic bias from the tree-level bispectrum at $k_{\rm max}^{B_\ell}=0.08~\hMpc$, which shifts $\sigma_8$ by up to $-0.6\%$~\cite{Ivanov:2021kcd}.
-This bias (which is usually subdominant to statistical errors) goes away when the tree-level bispectrum computation is upgraded to one-loop order.} We conclude that the bispectrum analysis for $k_{\rm max}^{B_\ell}>0.16~\hMpc$ is affected by two-loop effects, consistent with the analysis of \cite{Bakx:2025pop} using high-fidelity simulations.
+We conclude that the bispectrum analysis for $k_{\rm max}^{B_\ell}>0.16~\hMpc$ is affected by two-loop effects, consistent with the analysis of \cite{Bakx:2025pop} using high-fidelity simulations.